MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-exo-powershell-managed-identity.md

    ```

    - \<UserAssignedMI\> is the name of the user-assigned managed identity that you want to use.
    - \<MIResourceGroupName\> is the name of the resource group that's assigned to the user-assigned managed identity.
+Valid values are visible in the output of the command: `Get-AzResourceGroup`.
    - \<AutomationAccountName\> is the unique name for the new Automation account.
-   - \<ResourceGroupName\> is the name of the existing resource group that you want to use.
-Valid values are visible in the output of the command: `Get-AzResourceGroup`.
+   - \<ResourceGroupName\> is the name of the resource group that you want to use, which could be the same value as \<MIResourceGroupName\>.
    - \<Location\> is a valid value from the command: `Get-AzLocation | Format-Table Name`.

    For example: